noxryan/Claro-Shader/README.md

 **-l**  Luminosity adjustment.
 (Default: 0)

+**-i**  Invert all colors.
+This is useful for creating claro themes to be used on black backgrounds.
+(Default: false)

 **-kb** Keep blacks and whites from HSL adjustments.
 This should generally be used when adjusting luminosity.
 (Default: true)

 **-kg** Keep all shades of gray from HSL adjustments.
 This should generally be used when adjusting luminosity.
 (Default: false)